sarthaknirula/ThalesCrypto/README.md

 - Recommend suitable encryption algorithms
 - Understand user intent
 - Return structured JSON responses for application actions
+- Ask clarification questions when required information is missing or invalid

 The AI **does not perform cryptographic operations directly**.
 Instead, it delegates operations to the existing cryptographic service layer.

 ---